AzhamProdLive/WPC-Useful-Box/README.md

 ## Explanation of the folders.

 ### 1 - [Documents](#documents)
+This folder contains miscellaneous documentation that doesn't really fit in any other folders.

 ### 2 - [Scripts](#scripts)
+This folder contains scripts that are made by the tech support team.
+These scripts are made to help you with enabling disabled features mostly.

 ### 3 - [GitHub Repositories](#github-repositories)
+This folder contains links to GitHub repositories that are useful or contains useful tools that you can use every day.

 ### 4 - [Google Docs](#google-docs)
+This folder contains Google Docs explaining how to do some stuff, or what does some settings in BIOS does, etc etc...

 ### 5 - [YouTube Tutorials](#youtube-tutorial)
+This folder is pretty self explanatory, isn't it ?

 ---